 The Kindle Scout Experience for Writers

-I have been writing for many years and have a number of full length manuscripts stored on my disks and hard-drives.
-Several years ago, I addressed a question to the HubPage community whether placing the books on HubPages would attract a sufficient readership to justify my efforts.
+I have been writing for many years and have a number of full-length manuscripts stored on my disks and hard drives.
+Several years ago, I addressed a question to the HubPage community about whether placing the books on HubPages would attract a sufficient readership to justify my efforts.
 (And also how to guide readers to scroll from one chapter to another in this medium).
 With all respect to HubPages as a great outlet for articles, my fellow Hubbers advised I try e-book production.

 Well I wasn’t sure that e-books were for me, until Print on Demand for paperbacks came along.
 With print on demand, selected companies, such as Create Space or Ingram Spark, will store your book file and it will be printed when a customer orders it from Amazon.
 Some companies provide this service for “free” (well basically a cut of the royalties and your money when you order author copies).
 The author does not have to order a minimum of say 3,000 copies, stock them and sell them somehow themselves.

 A matching e-book can be a great idea because Amazon and some other companies are set up to promote e-books.
 E-books are even cheaper to produce than print books because there are no print or postage costs, so they are suitable say for a giveaway to attract someone to your paperback or your HubPages article.

 I had designed and developed my first book, Special Pictures to Talk About, in conjunction with my photographer friend and was looking for cost-effective ways of promoting my book when I happened to re-visit my Kindle Scout account.
 Kindle Scout has been out there since about 2014 (which is the best I can determine from their page which is copyright from 2014).